 HWS Makes This Easy!

-Household employers often shy away from formalizing a way to help their nanny build a retirement savings account because of the administration involved.
+Household employers often shy away from formalizing a way to help build a retirement savings account for nannies because of the administration involved.
 When you subscribe to HWS’ Complete Payroll Services, employee and employer contributions can be automated, and we can remit retirement savings directly to the retirement account.
 Effortless and hands free – that is a win-win for the household employer and their nanny or senior caregiver.

 Free Download: How a Nanny Becomes Financially Healthy